YurunChen/OS-Agent-Survey/README.md

 101. [2017/11/06] Building natural language interfaces to web apis. [[paper](https://dl.acm.org/doi/10.1145/3132847.3133009)]
 102. [2017/08/06] World of bits: An open-domain platform for web-based agents. [[paper](https://dl.acm.org/doi/10.5555/3305890.3306005)]

-Recent benchmarks for OS Agents.
+Table 3: Recent benchmarks for OS Agents.
 We divided the Benchmarks into three sections based on the Platform and sorted them by release date.
 The following is an explanation of the abbreviations.
 BS: Benchmark Settings, M/P: Mobile, PC: Desktop, IT: Interactive, ST: Static, OET: Operation Environment Types, RW: Real-World, SM:Simulated, GG: GUI Grounding, IF: Information Processing, AT:Agentic, CG: Code Generation.
 | Benchmark         | Platform   | BS   | OET   | Task   | Date    | Paper                                                                                                     | Link                                                      |
 |:------------------|:-----------|:-----|:------|:-------|:--------|:----------------------------------------------------------------------------------------------------------|:----------------------------------------------------------|
 | AndroidControl    | M/P        | ST   | 1     | AT     | 06/2024 | On the effects of data scale on computer control agents                                                   | [[paper](https://arxiv.org/abs/2406.03679)]               |